 As stated earlier many newer camera phones can produce quality videos under the right conditions.
-A bonus with these is the on app editing ability and their compact discreet size.
+A bonus with these is the on-app editing ability and their compact discreet size.
 Many times it is just easier and preferred to shoot using a camera phone because it will be less disruptive or annoying for those around you.

 A potential downside is their onboard microphones are probably not the best a capturing quality audio.
 But, as mentioned about all the accessories available, you can select from various remote microphones that will suit your needs, and provide some of the best audio you can capture.
-Another plus in DSLRs and Mirrorless cameras are image stabilization and their electronic viewfinders which enable video shooting to be that much easier.
+Another plus of DSLRs and Mirrorless cameras is image stabilization and their electronic viewfinders which enable video shooting to be that much easier.

 What To Look For In A Video Camera

 You obviously want to select a video camera that will be easy and comfortable for you to use.
 If you don’t like it, you won’t use it.
-If possible, try out several cameras, feel their weight, explore their controls.
+If possible, try out several cameras, feel their weight, and explore their controls.
 In other words, get familiar with the video camera learn where the buttons are, how to adjust the functions and menus, etc.

 From there, examine the viewfinder and adjust it, what accessories are available you may want and need?
 After finding a camera and getting familiar with it, think about how you will shoot video with it.
 You may decide to start with all the settings on ‘Auto’ and shoot some video.
 As you progress though, look into and learn the manual controls which will give you more creative control in how you make videos.

 As mentioned above, a selection of different lenses will allow you to shoot a range of different ways.
 Look into a wide-angle lens for some of your closer shots.
 You may only need and use one lens for your videos if you shoot the same type all the time.
-But having the option to expand you lens choice opens up your creativity and ability for getting interesting videos.
+But having the option to expand your lens choice opens up your creativity and ability for getting interesting videos.

 DSLRs and Mirrorless cameras will have large sensors.
-A larger sensor captures more information and performs better in low light situations.
+A larger sensor captures more information and performs better in low-light situations.
 You will also have less noise in the images and videos.

 Conversely, camera phones contain small sensors due to their compact size which is why they do not perform as well in low light situations.